 In our next installment of this series, we’ll take a deeper dive into the ORIENT phase.
 Here you’ll get a closer look at importance of this phase, and why a proper review of your current state will effectively set up everything to follow.

-If you're unsure if OPTICS™ will help your organization, schedule a free, 1-hour Marketing Diagnostic Consultation with us.
+If you're unsure if OPTICS™ will help your organization, schedule a no-cost, 1-hour Marketing Diagnostic Consultation with us.
 We'll help you uncover any weak spots in your marketing process and identify new ways to accelerate your patient/client growth over the next 90 days.

 Check out the rest of the series:

 (Healthcare Marketing OPTICS™ Series - Part 1 of 7)

 November 17, 2022

 (Healthcare Marketing OPTICS™ Series - Part 2 of 7)